Connor1719/Grading-Script-453/README.md

 .in files are just the text you want to stderr.

-If your expected outout is to fail the file should be formatted as:

-- FILE#.out
-1
-error line #
+.out files are formatted as first line expected error second line expected out

 If your expected output is 0 you dont need to fill out anything for the second line

-Further examples of file formatting can be seen in TestParsing
+Examples of how to format the files can be found in TestParsing and TestSemantic